Costa Rica Real Estate Investment Guide 2026

 The 2008 global financial crisis hit Costa Rica hard, particularly in developments that were pre-construction or targeting speculative buyers.
 Some coastal developments saw price drops of 30-50% and took years to recover.
 The lesson: established, income-producing properties held value far better than speculative land plays or pre-construction condos.

 COVID-19 created a similar but shorter shock.
 Tourism stopped in March 2020, rental income dropped to zero for many properties, and prices softened in 2020-2021.
-However, the recovery was faster than 2008, with tourism rebounding significantly by late 2021 and 2022.
+However, the recovery was faster than 2008, with tourism rebounding significantly by late 2021 and continuing to set records since.

 Foreign buyers, primarily from the US and Canada, represent a significant portion of coastal real estate transactions.
 Exact percentages are difficult to pin down because the government doesn’t publish comprehensive buyer nationality data, but anecdotal evidence from real estate agents and title companies suggests foreigners account for 40-60% of transactions in popular beach towns like Tamarindo, Jacó, and Manuel Antonio.